 Do I need to consult a solicitor?

-Ideally yes as a solicitor will be able to provide expert advice.
+Ideally, yes, as a solicitor will be able to provide expert advice.

-Are there different types of legacy?
+Are there different types of legacies?

 A residuary legacy is what is left of your estate once your debts have been settled, tax has been paid and any legacies to other people have been paid or other gifts given.
 You may leave all or part of your residue to any person or charity you wish.
 This is potentially very valuable from our point of view, as normally a residuary clause contains the bulk of a person’s assets.
 A residuary gift can include the whole of your estate.